skip navigation

 The Decibel-Based Approach

-From a practical standpoint, the decibel-based standards approach is the most difficult to enforce.
-This method requires the adoption and/or enforcement of noise control provisions enacted pursuant to RCW 70A.20.030(1).
 Local governments may enact similar provisions establishing noise limitations for areas within their jurisdictions.
-RCW 70A.20.060(3) requires that any difference between the local regulations and those provided for by the state must be approved by DOE.
-If DOE has not acted within 90 days after a local ordinance has been submitted, the local provision is automatically approved.
+RCW 70A.20.060(3) requires that any difference between the local regulations and those provided for by the state must be approved by the DOE.
+If the DOE has not acted within 90 days after a local ordinance has been submitted, the local provision is automatically approved.

 Quite a few Washington cities and counties have adopted combined public nuisance and decibel-based ordinances.
 Some pair the EDNA set forth in chapter 173-60 WAC with zoning codes to establish maximum permissible environmental noise levels for specifically designated or zoned areas.

-Examples of Decibel-Based Ordinances
+Examples of Decibel-Based Code Provisions

 The Public Disturbance Approach

-Another approach to the problem of noise control is through the enforcement of "public disturbance" noise ordinances.
-Public disturbance noise ordinances are based upon a subjective standard as opposed to measures of maximum decibel readings.
 Public disturbance noise provisions, while perhaps easier to enforce, may raise constitutional questions.
-Provisions must be sufficiently detailed to place a person on notice of what constitutes a violation but prohibitions cannot be so broad as to impinge on free speech.
+Provisions must be sufficiently detailed to place a person on notice of what constitutes a violation, but prohibitions cannot be so broad as to impinge on free speech (i.e., First Amendment).

-Examples of Public Nuisance/Disturbance Noise Ordinances
+Examples of Public Nuisance/Disturbance Noise Ordinances and Code Provisions

-- Kirkland Ordinance No. O-4804 (2022) — Prohibits busking in public areas without a permit; no busker may generate noise that can be heard 50 or more feet from the source; provides other limitations and regulations
+• Kirkland Ordinance No. O-4804 (2022) — Prohibits busking in public areas without a permit; no busker may generate noise that can be heard 50 or more feet from the source; provides other limitations and regulations.

 Regulation of Construction Noises

-Examples of Construction Noise Ordinances
+Examples of Construction Noise Code Provisions

-- Issaquah Municipal Code Ch.
-16.35 — Permits construction noise from 7:00 a.m. to 6:00 p.m. during the weekdays.
-Allows individuals or entities to apply for extended hours via a permit process
+• Issaquah Municipal Code Ch.
+16.35Construction Hours.
+Permits construction noise from 7:00 a.m. to 6:00 p.m. during the weekdays.
+Allows individuals or entities to apply for extended hours via a permit process.

-- Poulsbo Municipal Code Ch.
-15.32 — Prohibits construction activity within 1,000 ft. of any residence between 7:00 p.m. and 7:00 a.m. on weekdays and on federal, state, or city-observed holidays.
-Weekend prohibited hours are 7:00 p.m. to 8:00 a.m.
+• Poulsbo Municipal Code Ch.
+15.32 — Regulation of Construction Hours.
+Prohibits construction activity within 1,000 feet of any residence between 7:00 p.m. and 7:00 a.m. on weekdays and on federal, state, or city-observed holidays; weekend prohibited hours are 7:00 p.m. to 8:00 a.m.

 Regulation of Mechanical Equipment

 Noise from mechanical equipment, such as heat pumps, is often the subject of code enforcement complaints.
-Noise-generating mechanical equipment is generally required to meet the noise limits set by DOE in chapter 173.60 WAC, as well as local ordinances.
+Noise-generating mechanical equipment is generally required to meet the noise limits set by the DOE in chapter 173-60 WAC, as well as in local ordinances.
 Mechanical equipment is also regulated by building and zoning codes.
 Some jurisdictions provide that mechanical equipment may be located in a setback if the applicable EDNA noise levels are met at the property line.

 Examples of Mechanical Equipment Noise Ordinances